[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 That’s another example of using the args keyword with chdir to execute a shell command in a specific directory.

-The make install command will be executed in the path/to/source/code directory in this case.
+The make install command runs in the /path/to/source/code directory in this case.

 - name: Update system packages and clean up